AnttiFarm/h6-projekti/README.md

 # H6-project, Simple web server

-This ansible playbook installs nginx and caddy on a Debian or Ubuntu pc.
-It creates two users, nginx and caddyuser which hold the websites.
-These directories can be modified by anyone in the group "web".
+This ansible playbook installs both nginx and caddy.
 Nginx is on default port 80, caddy is on port 8080.

-The playbook also installs ufw and fail2ban.
-Ufw is setup to block everything except ports 22,80,443 and 8080 on TCP.
+The playbook also installs ufw and fail2ban and configures them.

 <table>
   <tr>